 Upper Blue River Fly Fishing Report

-Last Update 10/14/17 - Flows are at around 50ish CFS.
-Access is easy for fishing around the "Steps".
-Typical Tailwater package: Fish Eggs, worms, midge, stone, caddis, and baetis patterns..
-General Attractor Dries such as stimulators, caddis, parachute adams will all get the job done.
-Fish are pooled up.
-Make sure to practice that river etiquette as well because it experiences a lot of anglers!
+Last Update 12/01/17 - Typical Tailwater package: Fish Eggs, worms, midges, and baetis patterns..
 Some of the smaller midges have been producing more than other general attractor patterns. . #18-22 Midges.

 The Upper Blue River near Breckenridge, much like the Blue below Dillon Reservoir, offers anglers the chance to catch it trout year round.
 The river will fish much like the lower river and is a good place for beginners to learn.
 Bug life abounds here and sight fishing opportunities exist throughout.
 This can be a great option for those looking to avoid the outlet mall crowds, although given it’s proximity to Silverthorne and Breckenridge, still sees a good amount of angling pressure.
 Light tippets and proper presentations will put fish in the net.